I’ve yet to meet a news planner who enjoys their job.

 They were the days of plentiful resources, when planning desks were able to dig deep and investigate stories with the luxury of time.

-When I landed the scaling back of news teams and the introduction of the multi-skiller had begun.
+But by the time I arrived, the scaling back of news teams and the introduction of the ‘multi-skiller’ had begun.

-Stress, pressure and messed-up deadlines occurred daily.
+Stress, pressure and missed deadlines were common.
 It was a miracle to reach 4pm without internally combusting.

 The sinking mud of waffle

 Most of the calls to the planning desk about forthcoming ‘stories’ were a waste of time.

 Likewise, most of what pinged into the inbox was incomprehensible.